Pancreatitis Sufferer Set to Bicycle 3,000 Miles Coast-to-Coast for 3-Year-Old

-)-- On Sept.
-17, 2016, Avon, Ind. resident Mark Light will take off from San Diego, Calif. on a 3,000-mile solo bicycle ride to St. Augustine, Fla.
-He expects the coast-to-coast journey through the Southern Tier to take about 60 days.
-The ride is the combination of a personal challenge to complete a ride of that scope as a chronic pancreatitis patient, and a fervent desire to help a 3-year-old Noblesville, Ind. girl and her family burdened with the emotional and financial pain and expense of pancreatitis.
+Chronic pancreatitis patient Mark Light will take off Sept.
+17, 2016 from San Diego, Calif. on a 3,000-mile solo bicycle ride to St. Augustine, Fla.
+The approximately 60-day ride will help a 3-year-old Noblesville, Ind. girl and her family burdened with the emotional and financial pain and expense of pancreatitis.

 After fourteen years and two near-death experiences of his own, Light is an expert by experience in what it means to have acute and chronic pancreatitis.
 It is considered one of the most painful and life-threatening medical conditions.
 A flare up generally means the patient is hospitalized, not eating or drinking for days at a time, heavily medicated with strong pain killers like morphine, and most of the time, nauseous, vomiting and in extreme pain.